 The Ames crater impact site is one of only six oil-producing craters in the United States.
 It is among the largest producing craters producing 17.4 million barrels of oil and 79.5 billion cubic feet of natural gas.

 Hamm was the primary developer of the museum (also know as the Ames Astrobleme Museum) and spoke at the 2007 dedication during Ames Day, an annual fundraising event for the volunteer fire department.

 At the dedication, Bert Mackie, vice chairman of Security National Bank, who grew up in Ames and was the first to advocate promoting the crater’s historical significance, introduced Charles Mankin, director of the Oklahoma Geological Survey.
 An expert geologist, Mankin described the crater’s significance for the citizens of Ames, geologists, oil producers…and petroleum history.

-Editor’s Note – Independent producer Lew Ward has also led development efforts for a state-of-the-art educational facility in Enid, the Cherokee Strip Regional Heritage Center.
-This article was adapted from news stories in the Enid News & Eagle, Aug.
+Editor’s Note – Lew Ward, an earlier supporter of the American Oil & Gas Historical Society, also led efforts for a state-of-the-art educational facility in Enid, the Cherokee Strip Regional Heritage Center.
+This article adapted from news stories in the Enid News & Eagle, Aug.
 19, 2007, and the AAPG Explorer, March 2002.